 PLUS (Graduate or Parent)

 There are some Title IV funds that students were scheduled to receive that cannot be earned once a student withdraws because of other eligibility requirements.
-For example, in certain circumstances, if a first-time, first-year undergraduate student has not completed the first 30 days of the program before withdrawal, the student will not earn any FFEL loan funds that he or she would have received had the student remained enrolled past the 30th day.
+For example, in certain circumstances, if a first-time, first-year undergraduate student has not completed the first 30 days of the program before withdrawal, the student will not earn any Direct loan funds that he or she would have received had the student remained enrolled past the 30th day.

 A first year undergraduate, receiving Aid for the first time who withdraws within the first 30 days of a programme will be deemed not to have earned any aid.
 As this policy uses a different calculation to that of the University of Manchester’s withdrawal policy it may mean that the student owes the University of Manchester, once the money has been returned to the lender.
 Students will be notified if this is the case.